What is workplace violence?

 Data released by the U.S. Bureau of Labor Statistics in 2019 showed 41,560 intentional injuries happened at workplaces across the United States — 454 of these were homicides.
 Apart from the dataset, the fact that these only count reported incidents is just as significant.
 The number of events could still be higher because of unreported incidents.

-For this reason, the Occupational Safety and Health Administration (OSHA) has established regulations to help businesses have a zero-tolerance policy toward violence and prevent it from happening through a workplace threat assessment.
+For this reason, the Occupational Safety and Health Administration (OSHA) has established regulations to help businesses have a zero-tolerance policy toward violence and prevent it from happening through prototypes like a workplace threat assessment checklist.

 OSHA defined work-related violence as the acts or threat of bodily harm, harassment, intimidation or bullying, and other disruptive behavior done by a person to another person at the workplace.
 This can come in any form including verbal or written threats, violent behavior, verbal abuse, and physical attacks.